Cecehodges/cecehodges.me/content/posts/aws-ec2-launch.md

 - practice
 - walkthrough
 ---
-This post is to help you learn how to launch an EC2 instance in the AWS console.
+This post is to help you learn how to launch an EC2 instance using the AWS console.

+## Opening an account
 It is free to sign up for an AWS account, though you do have to enter a credit card.
 There is a way to set up budget that will alert you if you are getting close/are going to go over a certain amount.
 To learn more about budgets and how to set them up, AWS has excellent documentation [here](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html).

+## Launch an EC2 instance

 * Once you have logged into the AWS console, you will see a "Find Services" search bar.
 Type in "EC2" and select the result that pops up in the drop down feature.
 This will take you to the main EC2 page.